My Daughter Joy

 My Daughter Joy is a 1950 British drama film directed by Gregory Ratoff and starring Edward G. Robinson, Peggy Cummins and Richard Greene.
+It was written by Robert Thoeren and Wiliam Rose.
 The screenplay concerns a millionaire who spoils his only daughter, but has a strained relationship with his wife.

-The film is a loose adaptation of the 1929 novel David Golder by Irène Némirovsky, which had previously been made into in a 1931 French film of the same title.
-It was shot at Shepperton Studios and on location in Italy.
-The film's sets were designed by the art director Andrej Andrejew.
+The film is a loose adaptation of the 1929 novel David Golder by Irène Némirovsky, which had previously been made into in the 1931 French film of the same title.
 It was released in the United States by Columbia Pictures.

+Plot

+George Constantin is a financier, a self-made man who started as a shoeshine boy and is now a financial genius.
+He dotes on his only daughter Georgette, known as Joy.
+She falls for a young American reporter who writes an exposé of her father's business affairs.
+Constantin subsequently discovers that Joy is not really his daughter, and he becomes insane.